luk3yx/stdinbot/README.md

 on all the servers without flooding the channel (as badly as requesting a player list from every server).
 Currently not cross-channel and will ignore devoices.

+# Python scripts/applications that aren't strictly bots

+## miniirc_bootstrap.py

+Automatically installs pip (if required) and then runs `pip install --upgrade miniirc`.
+This should work if `pip` isn't in your PATH or if the `pip` in your PATH is for a different Python version.

+**You do not need this if you already have and know how to install packages with pip.**

 ## lua.py

 A wrapper around [lupa](https://github.com/scoder/lupa) to make creating